TAKE ACTION ON CLIMATE CHANGE. Make the pledge to act on climate change. We will support you.

 Join local Fridays for Future youth for their weekly Friday climate strikes.
 The usual location is Brady and Paris, but please check the Facebook event to confirm.

-The next big event is coming up in April -get in touch if you would like to support this event.
+The next big event is coming up April 3 -get in touch if you would like to support this event, or invite your school.

 MAY 28, 2019, GREATER SUDBURY UNANIMOUSLY DECLARED A CLIMATE EMERGENCY, MADE CLIMATE ACTION A PRIORITY AND SET A PATH FOR A PLAN TO REDUCE OUR CARBON EMISSIONS TO NET ZERO BY 2050, AND TO PROTECT OUR COMMUNITY FROM CLIMATE IMPACTS.
 Thank you to Council and to all who helped make this happen.
 As a City and as a community, we now begin the work in earnest to reduce our carbon emissions and prepare for climate impacts.
 Stay connected so that we can all contribute by continuing to be a voice for climate action and/or taking personal action.